 If you want to recreate this yellow bedroom idea, Rust-Oleum Neon Spray Paint (opens in new tab) can be used on wood, ceramic or metal furniture to create statement features.
 Be sure to keep the rest of the room simple for maximum effect.

-For a fun kids room idea, why not create a bedroom built into the wall?
+For a fun small kids' room idea, why not create a bedroom built into the wall?
 This handy hideout provides privacy to children and makes use of a snug sleep space.

 Grey bedroom ideas are a growing trend among interior influencers, with grey furnishings being used to complement a sunny yellow wall – or vice versa.